sco-edge/Split_DNN/README.md

 =How to run=
 - Write the IP address of the edge server in the clientCommunication() function in the client_vgg_main.py.
+- The default IP address is the local address.
 - python3 edge_server_main.py
 - python3 client_vgg_main.py